 The school cafeteria provides hot, nutritious lunches on school days.
 Snack type items are provided before and after school, at break, and at lunch.
-While in the School Cafeteria, please refrain from using any electronic device in order to continue Students are not permitted to bring outside food/drink on campus for the purpose of sale.
+Students are NOT permitted to bring outside food/drink on campus for the purpose of sale.
 Unless otherwise instructed by their teacher, students are forbidden to take or consume food or drinks in the classrooms.